apache/kylin/website/_dev/howto_contribute.md

 * Raise an issue on JIRA, describe the feature/enhancement/bug
 * Discuss with others in mailing list or issue comments, make sure the proposed changes fit in with what others are doing and have planned for the project
 * Make changes in your fork
+	* No strict code style at the moment, but the general rule is keep consistent with existing files.
+E.g. use 4-space indent for java files.
 * Write unit test if no existing cover your change
 * Generate patch and attach it to relative JIRA; Please use `git format-patch` command to generate the patch, for a detail guide you can refer to [How to create and apply a patch with Git](https://ariejan.net/2009/10/26/how-to-create-and-apply-a-patch-with-git/)